jeog/TDAmeritradeAPI/README_STREAMING.md

 *UPDATES*

-- *On Oct 4 2019 a major bug was fixed that was causing streaming sessions(created with different credentials) to spontaneously close with a notification message about only having one session per user name and password.
-It's recommended to use commits later than 6ca8c8*
+- *On Oct 4 2019 a major bug was fixed (commit f2a09fe) that was causing streaming sessions(created with different credentials) to spontaneously close with a notification message about only having one session per user name and password.*

 - - -